AELPhys230/Protein-Simulation-in-LAMMPS/README.md

 again, make sure the read_data command is poly1-circle.input or poly1-star.input depending on which simulation and hence, directory you’re in

 these parameters should already be set in the downloaded files

+%Challenges to simulate the coarse-grained protein using the Martini model